-either of which could restrict the indexing set of p in the body of foo, in which indx(p) = S.
+either of which could restrict the indexing set of p in the body of foo, in which index(p) = S.

-S would have to be a subset of the indexing set of the var or param passed as p.
+S would have to have cardinality no larger than that of the indexing set of the var or param passed as p.